apify/mcp-client-capabilities/README.md

 ```

 Unfortunately, this [capability negotiation](https://modelcontextprotocol.io/specification/2025-06-18/architecture#capability-negotiation)
-is not sufficient for MCP servers to fully understand what features the client supports.
+is not sufficient for MCP servers to fully understand what features a client supports.
 For example, the server will not know if the client supports dynamic tool discovery via the `notifications/tools/list_changed` notification,
 or whether it applies the initial server `instructions` to the model context.
 But this information is crucial for servers to
-understand what interface they can provide to client, e.g. whether they should provide alternative tools for dynamic discovery and calling,
+understand what interface they can provide to clients, e.g. whether they should provide alternative tools for dynamic discovery and calling,
 or stuff the instructions into the tool descriptions instead.

 This limitation of MCP leads to the "lowest common denominator" approach, where servers adopt only basic MCP